haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js_practice.md

   - guides/v1.0/frontend-dev-guide/javascript/js_practice.html
 ---

-<h2 id="practice_overview">Overview</h2>
+<h2 id="practice_overview">概述</h2>
-This topic features a step-by-step illustration of how to customize a {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} and how to use a custom widget instead the default Magento one.
+This topic features a step-by-step illustration of how to customize a {% glossarytooltip 5bfa8a8e-6f3e-4fed-a43e-62339916f02e %}jQuery{% endglossarytooltip %} {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} and how to use a custom widget instead the default Magento one.

 <h2>Customize a default Magento jQuery widget</h2>